cnabio/duffle/docs/105-signing.md

 ## Signing the `bundle.json`

 The `bundle.json` file will contain the digests of all executable objects.
-That is, everything in the `invocationImage` and `images` sections will have digests that will make it possible to ensure that their content has not been tampered with.
+That is, everything in the `invocationImages` and `images` sections will have digests that will make it possible to ensure that their content has not been tampered with.

 Consequently, the `bundle.json` acts as an authoritative resource for image integrity.
 To act as an authoritative source, however, it must provide an additional assertion: The `bundle.json` must assert the intention of the bundle creator, in marking this as a _verified bundle_.